-Check your tire pressure weekly.
+- Check your tire pressure and adjust tire pressure as needed.

 - Clean/lubricate chain.
 (Do this more frequently if riding in dirty/dusty/wet conditions.)